-Q. How much does it cost to attend Dordt College?
+- Q. How much does it cost to attend Dordt University?

-A. Dordt College does offer financial aid for students, both academic scholarships and need-based grants.
+A. Dordt University does offer financial aid for students, both academic scholarships and need-based grants.
 In addition, students who are gifted in academics or music or athletics may be able to earn additional awards.
-Aid seldom covers more than 50% the cost of tuition.
+Aid seldom covers more than 50% the cost of enrollment.

 A. Off-Campus employment is prohibited without prior approval and federal work authorization.
 On-campus employment is allowed.